Your Top Ten Adoption Questions Answered

 2. Why does it take so long to adopt internationally?

-It typically takes between one and four years to complete an international adoption.
+It typically takes between six months and four years to complete an international adoption.
 This process takes time for several reasons:

 1. The documentation required for adoptive families and the home study process can be lengthy.